 My model of practice

-There are many forms of therapy and schools of thoughts, too many for a single person to learn them all, but I am committed to continuous professional development (CPD) which I do by completing further training, attending workshops and doing further reading.
+I am committed to continuous professional development (CPD) which I do by completing further training, attending workshops and doing further reading.

 Training, qualifications & experience